Church of Aghios Vassilios

 Over the centuries, the bridge of Arta has undergone various repairs and additions.
 The last one took place in 1612, and its current form dates back between 1602 and 1606.
 According to Serafeim Xenopoulos, Μetropolitan of Arta in the 19th century, also known as Byzantinos, Ioannis Thiakogiannis or Gyftofagos, a grocer from Arta, undertook the bridge’s construction.
 The sponsor seems to have had a personal interest in the project since he was a merchant, and the easy passage of the Arachthos River would facilitate his activities.

 Description: The bridge of Arta has today a total length of 142 m. and a width of 3.75 meters.
-It consists of seven arches.
-Four of them are large, semicircular, and asymmetrical.
+The four arches are large, semicircular, and asymmetrical.
 The largest arch has an opening of 24 m and a height of 11.70m.
 The rest have width: 15.80, 15.40, and 16.20 m. and arch height, 9.00, 9.60, and 9.30 m, respectively.

 Literature and legends: The legend of the master builder, who sacrificed his wife to set the bridge’s foundations, became the subject of many folklore studies and inspired many plays, operas, paintings, and engravings.